ajayragh97/musical-stairs/README.md

 8. Now to setup windows first connect pc to wifi then follow below steps:

    *start->settings->Network and security->change adapter options->right click wifi and open properties->click sharing tab->tick on allow sharing and select ethernet from the drop down list->ok*
-9. Now add sd-card into pi and power it up. wait for 2-5 mins for the pie to install the os,then connect it to pc via ethernet cable.
+9. Now add sd-card into pi and power it up. wait for 2-5 mins for the pi to install the os,then connect it to pc via ethernet cable.
 10. Now you need 2 new softwares: [puTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) & [Xming](https://sourceforge.net/projects/xming/).
 11. After installing putty and xming open xming,now xming will start to run in background.
 12. Setting up puTTY: